zimmoc/tastehub/README.md

   - **Sign Out**: Sign out button.

-The sidebar sticks with you as you navigate the site, making it easy to jump between different sections.
-With quick links to your feeds, your recipes, the recipe creation page, and the sign-out button, everything you need is right there.
-Plus, your profile card—complete with your avatar, display name, username, and a button to view your profile—keeps your personal info and profile access handy.
+The sidebar stays with you as you navigate the site, making it easy to switch between different sections.
+It provides quick links to your feeds, your recipes, the recipe creation page, and the sign-out button, ensuring everything you need is always accessible.
+Additionally, your profile card displays your avatar, display name, username, and includes a button to view your profile, keeping your personal info and profile access within easy reach.

 ![Sidebar](/readme/sidebar.png)